Linear maps on k^I, and homomorphic images of infinite direct product algebras: Can the cardinality assumptions of - be improved?

-Turning to our results on algebras over fields, let us mention that~\cite[Theorem~19]{prod_Lie1} gives a statement which mixes the weak hypotheses on $\dim_k(B)$ in parts~(i) and~(ii) of Theorem~\ref{T.main} of the present note with the weak hypothesis on $\card(I)$ in part~(iii) thereof, but imposes the additional condition that as an algebra, $B$ satisfy ``chain condition on almost direct factors'' (defined there).
-That condition is automatic for finite-dimensional algebras, hence that result subsumes part~(iii) of our present theorem, but not parts~(i) and~(ii).
-We do not know whether that chain condition can be dropped from the result of~\cite{prod_Lie1}; if we could do so, we would have a common generalization of all these results.
+Turning to our results on algebras over fields, let us mention that~\cite[Theorem~19]{prod_Lie1} combines the very weak hypothesis on $\card(I)$ in Theorem~\ref{T.main}(iii) of this note with the hypothesis $\dim_k(B)\leq\aleph_0,$ weaker than that of Theorem~\ref{T.main}(iii), but imposes the additional condition that as an algebra, $B$ satisfy ``chain condition on almost direct factors'' (defined there).
+That condition is automatic for finite-dimensional algebras, hence that result subsumes part~(iii) of our present theorem.
+We do not know whether that chain condition can be dropped from the result of~\cite{prod_Lie1}.

 Incidentally, most of the results of~\cite{prod_Lie1} do not exclude the case where $\card(I)$ is $\geq$ a measurable cardinal $>\card(k),$ but instead give, in that case, a conclusion in which factorization of $f:\prod_I A_i\to B$ through finitely many of the $A_i$ is replaced by factorization through finitely many ultraproducts of the $A_i$ with respect to $\!\card(k)^+\!$-complete ultrafilters.
-Though similar factorizations for a linear map $g:k^I\to B$ appear in Lemma~\ref{L.ultra} of this note, an apparent obstruction to carrying these over to results on algebra homomorphisms is that our proof of the latter applies the results of \S\S\ref{S.dimB}-\ref{S.I} not just to a single linear map $g:k^I\to B,$ but to one such map for each $a\in A=\prod_I A_i;$ and different maps yield different families of ultrafilters.
-However, one can get around this by choosing finitely many elements $a_1,\dots,a_d\in A$ whose images under $f$ span $B,$ regarding them as together determining a map $g:k^I\to B^d,$ applying Lemma~\ref{L.ultra} to that $g,$ and then showing that the image under $f$ of any element in the kernel of all the resulting ultraproduct maps has zero product with the images of $a_1,\dots,a_d\in A,$ hence lies in $Z(B).$ For the sake of brevity we have not set down formally a generalization of Theorem~\ref{T.main}(iii) based on this argument.
+Though similar factorizations for a linear map $g:k^I\to B$ appear in Lemma~\ref{L.ultra} of this note, an apparent obstruction to carrying these over to results on algebra homomorphisms is that our proof of the latter applies the results of \S\S\ref{S.dimB}-\ref{S.I} not just to a single linear map $g_a:k^I\to B,$ but to one such map for each $a\in A=\prod_I A_i;$ and different maps yield different families of ultrafilters.
+However, one can get around this by choosing finitely many elements $a_1,\dots,a_d\in A$ whose images under $f$ span $B,$ regarding them as together determining a map $g_{a_1,\dots,a_d}:k^I\to B^d,$ applying Lemma~\ref{L.ultra} to that map, and then showing that the image under $f$ of any element in the kernels of all the resulting ultraproduct maps has zero product with the images of $a_1,\dots,a_d\in A,$ hence lies in $Z(B).$ For the sake of brevity we have not set down formally a generalization of Theorem~\ref{T.main}(iii) based on this argument.

-For other results on cardinality and factorization of maps on products, of a somewhat different flavor, see~\cite{E+F+M}.
+For other results on cardinality and factorization of maps on products, but of a somewhat different flavor, see~\cite{E+F+M}.